Environment and movement of the diurnal species

 - The species is generally seen moving in its environment.

-- The species is generally found among algae or invertebrates (sponges, rods, corals...)
+- The species is generally found on or close to the seafloor.

 General behaviour of the species